aiven/devportal/docs/platform/concepts/availability-zones.rst

 - Microsoft Azure

-- :ref:`UpCloud<UpCloud Availability Zone>`
+- :ref:`UpCloud <UpCloud availability zone>`

 Smart availability zones for Apache Kafka®
 -------------------------------------------

 On top of spreading service's nodes across the availability zones (AZs) of a cloud region, Aiven automatically balances replicas of your Apache Kafka® partitions into different AZs.
 Since Aiven automatically rebalances the data in your Apache Kafka® cluster, your data remains fully available when a node or a whole AZ is lost.

 UpCloud availability zones
 ---------------------------

-With UpCloud, it only applies to ``upcloud-fi-hel``, where UpCloud provides datacenters (*fi-hel1* and *fi-hel2*).
-For example, with a two-node plan, it will result in one of the servers in *fi-hel1* and the other in *fi-hel2*.
+With UpCloud, the only location where Aiven can automatically balance replicas of servces is ``upcloud-fi-hel``.
+For ``upcloud-fi-hel``, UpCloud provides two datacenters (*fi-hel1* and *fi-hel2*).
+With a two-node plan, for example, it will result in one of the servers in *fi-hel1* and the other in *fi-hel2*.

 Azure regions with availability-zone suppport at Aiven
 -------------------------------------------------------